 AquAdvantage Salmon Approval

-Based on a comprehensive analysis of the scientific evidence, as required by the Federal Food, Drug and Cosmetic Act (FD&C Act), the FDA has determined that AquAdvantage Salmon meets the statutory requirements for safety and effectiveness under the FD&C Act.
+Based on a comprehensive analysis of the scientific evidence, as required by the Federal Food, Drug and Cosmetic Act (FD&C Act), the FDA determined that AquAdvantage Salmon meets the statutory requirements for safety and effectiveness under the FD&C Act.
 The salmon are safe to eat, the introduced DNA is safe for the fish itself, and the salmon meet the sponsor’s claim about faster growth.
-Because the sponsor has met these requirements, the FDA must approve the application.

-The FDA has also analyzed the potential environmental impact that an approval of the AquAdvantage Salmon application would have on the quality of the human environment in the United States and has issued its final Environmental Assessment and Finding of No Significant Impact.
+The FDA also analyzed the potential environmental impact that an approval of the original AquAdvantage Salmon application and a supplemental application would have on the quality of the human environment in the United States and issued its Environmental Assessments and Findings of No Significant Impact.

 How the AquAdvantage Salmon is different from other fish